facebookresearch/demucs/README.md

 - 13/04/2020: **Demucs released under MIT**: We are happy to release Demucs under the MIT licence.
     We hope that this will broaden the impact of this research to new applications.
+- 13/04/2020: **New quantized models**: New quantized 8 bit models, 4 times smaller and with limited impact on quality.
+To use them, pass `-Q` to the `demucs.separate` command.
 - 31/01/2020: **You will need to re-download pre-trained models**.
 Due to an incompatiblity with Pytorch 1.4.0, the pre-trained models could not be loaded with it.
 I have replaced all the pre-trained models using a more future proof serialization.
 It means that you will get an error if you update the repo saying that the previously downloaded checkpoints